peterdresslar/cas-520/M3Model_Dresslar/M3Analysis_Dresslar.md

 > Note that you should flip the step-3? switch *before* using a question preset.

-# Analysis
+## Analysis

-There is a wide array of behaviors available in this model.
+The base [NetLogo Paths model](https://ccl.northwestern.edu/netlogo/models/Paths) exhibits a wide range of behaviors, and with the modifications in my model, that range is increased significantly.
 It would be difficult to describe all the behaviors anecdotally, and that was the impetus for the addition of a small experimental apparatus to the model.

-Many of the added parameters and inspection tools are performance-bound.
-For instance, the curvilinearity scan compares the position of a gray patch to all the line segements in the model, but doing so once a tick is prohibitively expensive.
-Additional pathfinding behavior might also be possible to add, but again the question would arise as to whether the computational impact would slow the model to a crawl.
+It might be noted that the models (both the base model and the modified model) can exhibit phase-changing behavior over time, where path geometries change and total system measurements rise or fall in inflections: but, the occurence of this phase chasing is generally limited to a small subset of possible parameters.
+Many starting states lead to fairly static system dynamics.

+### Execution Modifications

+The primary execution modification is the addition of runnels.
+Runnels are implemented using a patch `pcolor` of `blue` and represent the idea that paths overused by agents will, in reality, tend to wear down, fill with mud or water (or sand), and generally become undesirable or impassible for foot traffic.
+As implemented in the model, runnels are a barrier to passage for the "walker" turtle agents, and in fact the turtles can occassionally become entirely stuck when very popular locations close around them with runnels.

+In order to cope with this emergent phenomenon, a radius is set up around houses that will not spawn runnels.
+This no-runnel radius might be thought of as paving or some other kind of improvement as seen in real-world buildings with similar needs.

+Most turtle behavior is left as it was in the base model, with the exception of pathfinding interactions with runnels.

+In order to provide for pathfinding in the presence of impermeable barriers, the modified model borrows heavily from the pathfinding of the [NetLogo Ants Model](https://ccl.northwestern.edu/netlogo/models/Ants).
+Instead of scenting food or chemical, agents in this model "scent" for paths and popularity.
+The Ants model is a movement based (not direction based) pathfinder and care has been taken to adapt those methods to our base behavior.

+### Parameters

-The following is a discussion of the modelʻs original parameters and the new param, runnealtor.
+The following is a discussion of the modelʻs original parameters and the majoe new parameter, runnealtor.

 1. `popularity-decay-rate` has significant control over whether paths form, and how frequently.
 As a result there is also a major secondary effect from the param on the orderliness of pathing from segment to segment.